-Though the family lived in the old world, and practiced old traditions, they weren’t old fashioned.
-They made us feel thoroughly welcome and enjoyed the antics of our campiest travelers.
+Though the family lived in the old world and practiced old traditions, they weren’t old-fashioned.
+They made us feel thoroughly welcome and enjoyed the antics of our campiest travellers.
 Because they loved it, so did I.

 To the delight and horror of passing villagers, we added some extra salt to our butter-making demo on the dairy farm.

 SCENE TWO: We are atop Vogel Mountain, one of the largest ski resorts in Slovenia